cartel360/cartel360.github.io/_posts/2025-04-01-change-logs-in-django.md

 featured: true
 canonical_url: https://blogs.innova.co.ke/change-logs-in-django/
 ---

-# Implementing Change Logs in a Django App

 Change logs (or audit logs) are crucial for tracking modifications to your data over time.
 They provide transparency, accountability, and can be invaluable for debugging or compliance purposes.
 In this comprehensive guide, I'll walk through several approaches to implementing change logs in Django, complete with practical examples.